dbrattli/OSlash/README.md

 Ø is an attempt to re-implement the code from
 [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) in Python 3.
-The project contains:
+The project currently contains implementations for:

  - Functors
  - Applicatives